josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 When a user clicks a "Contact" button, you want to display a message in a popup view.

 The popup should stay open, even when switching between pages in the application, until the user closes it by sending the message or canceling.
-Clearly you can't put the popup in the same outlet as the other pages.
+Clearly you cannot put the popup in the same outlet as the other pages.

-Until now, you've defined a single outlet and you've nested child routes under that outlet to group routes together.
+Until now, you have defined a single outlet and you have nested child routes under that outlet to group routes together.
 The router only supports one primary unnamed outlet per template.

 A template can also have any number of named outlets.